tilledminds/OPNsense-Dashboard-2025/configure.md

 In a browser navigate to http://(ip of docker server):9000 and login.

 For Graylog, it's recommended to create an index set.
 To do so, navigate to System -> Indices.
+Select an Index Set Template (I chose 7 Days Hot) and click Apply template.

 Create an index set with the name "OPNsense / filterlog" and set the index prefix to `opnsense_filterlog`.

 ![Graylog Index Set](https://www.bsmithio.com/post/opnsense-dashboard/indexset.png)

+Leave the other values as defaulted and click Create index set.

-Once that's done, download the [content pack](https://raw.githubusercontent.com/bsmithio/OPNsense-Dashboard/master/config/OPNsense-pack.json) and install it on Graylog by navigating to System -> Content Packs -> Upload, choose the pack, Upload
+Once that's done, download the [content pack](https://raw.githubusercontent.com/tilledminds/OPNsense-Dashboard-2025/master/config/OPNsense-pack.json) and install it on Graylog by navigating to System -> Content Packs -> Upload, choose the pack, Upload

 Go back to the content packs and install the one you just uploaded

 > Note: make sure you actually install the pack you just uploaded

 Now, add your index set from earlier to the "OPNsense / filterlog" stream.
-Navigate to Streams -> More Actions -> Edit Stream -> select your index set and save.
+Navigate to Streams.
+To the far right of your new index set select More -> Edit Stream and click Update stream.

 ![Graylog Stream Index Set](https://www.bsmithio.com/post/opnsense-dashboard/streamindex.png)

-There's one more step we need to do here, navigate to System -> Configurations -> click on Update under Message Processors, and reorder like so:
+There's one more step we need to do here, navigate to System -> Configurations -> Message Processors, and reorder like so:

 ![Graylog Message Processors](https://www.bsmithio.com/post/opnsense-dashboard/processors.png)